School Handbook

 LUNCHES AND LUNCHROOM

 Daily specials and regular menu items are available for purchase each day in our lunchroom for students in grades K3-12.
-Lunch orders are taken each morning or may be placed in advance using FACTS SIS.
+Lunch orders should be placed in advance using FACTS SIS.
 Students may pay daily in the lunchroom or parents may open a lunch “account” from which daily purchases will be deducted.

 FUNDRAISERS

 Calvary uses fundraisers for two primary purposes.
-School-wide fundraisers are used to supplement tuition income to provide maintenance services not included in the annual budget and to make improvements to our campus.
+School-wide fundraisers are used to make improvements to our campus.
 Individual classes may also use fundraisers to raise monies for their trips and activities.
 Your support of and involvement in these fundraisers is greatly appreciated.
-All fundraisers must be approved by the administration.
+All fundraisers must be pre-approved by the administration.

 SCRIP